Optimal Policy Minimum Bayesian Risk: Optimal Policy Minimum Bayesian Risk Decoding

 The method introduced here provides a well defined way to integrate a reward model $R(y, x)$, a reference model $p_R(y \mid x)$, and a similarity function $M(y_n, y', x)$ into a decoding strategy for a generator $p(y \mid x)$.
 It does not prescribe which values should these take.
 In the case of inference scaling, PRMs estimate the odds that a given partial reasoning leads to the correct answer.
 For these, the acceptance probability can thus be defined as the product of acceptance of every step, leading to

-where $M$ is the sum of maximum $\tilde{R}$ for each step that ensures we are multiplying probabilities.
+where $M$ is the sum of maximum $\tilde{R}$ for each step.
 In practice we normalize the sum of PRM scores by the number of steps $T$.
 Note that this does not require step-by-step decoding.
 The outputs are fed to the PRM at the end of generation with appropriate markers i.e. double end of line, and the PRM returns scores for what it considers steps.
 Another possible interpretation of this formula is ancestral importance sampling of the optimal policy.